yuempark/pystrat/README.md

 <img src="https://raw.githubusercontent.com/yuempark/pystrat/master/images/pystrat-logo.png" width="100" height="100">

-Convenient stratigraphic plotting in Python 3.
+Convenient stratigraphic plotting and analysis in Python.

 *pystrat* seeks to make the plotting and analysis of stratigraphic data reproducible and simple.